MinaGong/minagong/README.md

 * Data Visualization: matplotlib, seaborn, plotly, ggplot2, Tableau
 * Cloud Tools: Google Big Query

-One of my greatest accomplishments is developing and scaling a decision-support tool for global vaccine behavior analysis that was published in Nature and featured in The New York Times, ultimately reaching over 29,000 users across 102 countries.

 I invite you to explore my projects.
 Feel free to email me at mathminagong@gmail.com with any questions or feedback!

 # Projects